ranja-sarkar/Classification/docs/chapter1.md

 The p-value indicates the strength of evidence against the null hypothesis, smaller p-value indicates stronger evidence.
 To accept alternative hypothesis, the p-value must be lower than alpha, meaning there is an effect 95 out of 100 times if alpha = 0.05.
 To accept the null, the p-value must be larger than alpha; if alpha is 5% and confidence level is 0.95 (95%), it means there is no effect 95 times out of 100.

-Confidence interval of a test is a window of values constructed using significance level and confidence level.
+Confidence interval of a test is a window/range of values constructed using significance level and confidence level.
 Size of the confidence interval for a given confidence level is determined by few factors.

 1.	*sample size*

-   Larger the sample size, more certain you’re of the results reflecting the population and hence, smaller is the confidence interval however, the relationship is not linear.
+  	Larger the sample size, more certain you’re of the results reflecting the population; smaller is the confidence interval however, the relationship between sampe size and confidence interval is not linear.

-2.	*percentage of sample*
+3.	*percentage of sample*

    The accuracy of results truly reflecting the population depends on the percentage of sample that picks a particular result.
 This is related to the margin of error.
 For a given accuracy, one has to determine the percentage of sample and vice versa.

-3.	*population size*
+5.	*population size*

-   This is most of the times unavailable, hence an appropriate sample becomes essential.
+   This is most of the times unavailable, hence an appropriate sample size becomes essential.